gvwilson/thirdbit/src/fiction/santas/index.md

 [^panel-lights]: Most of the others had either given up or were too scared to do anything.

-The Elfabot pedalled pedals and pulled levers as the ruined buildings around them grew taller.
+Elfabot pedalled pedals and pulled levers as the ruined buildings around them grew taller.
 The few shards of glass left in their windows looked like jagged teeth in hungry mouths.
 Then a windowless tower a few blocks away lifted, swung forward, and came down